Collection of Debts Against a Dead Person

 When someone dies, he or she ordinarily dies with debt.
 Sometimes assets of the estate are sufficient to pay the debts, sometimes not.
 Creditors (or their hired debt collectors) may seek payment of the debts from friends and relatives despite the fact that there is no legal obligation from any person other than the estate of the deceased to pay such debts.
 It is important for spouses, parents, other relatives and friends of the deceased to understand the limits of their responsibility to pay the deceased’s debt.

-If a member of your family has recently passed away and you are being harassed by creditors, we can help.
+If a member of your law has recently passed away and you are being harassed by creditors, we can help.
 Cunningham, Chernicoff & Warshawsky, P.C., has been protecting the rights of Pennsylvania families for more than 30 years.
 Our experienced probate and estate attorneys are prepared to handle a wide range of estate planning and administration concerns, including those relating to aggressive debt collectors.

 Debt Collectors Engage in Predatory Practices